 Comparison of real and fake faith

 Real faith is capable of doing miracles of overcoming tremendous obstacles and huge problems.
-However, fake faith is not be able to do this.
-Let’s look at a few examples of where real faith was able to conquer many realities of life, like love of one’s homeland, love of ones children, relatives and wealth.
+However, fake faith is not being able to do this.
+Let’s look at a few examples of where real faith was able to conquer many realities of life, like the love of one’s homeland, love of one’s children, relatives and wealth.

 The example of Abu Talha, as he prayed in his palm grove, a small bird fluttered and sang gaily in the branches.
 This distracted him from his prayer so much so that he forgot how many units he had performed.
 When Abu Talha was confused, he was embarrassed and felt guilty that his worldly possessions had distracted him from the divine remembrance.
 Therefore, he decided to give his palm grove in charity, so he went to the messenger (peace be upon him) and told him the whole story.
 Upon hearing this, the messenger (peace be upon him) advised that he should give, one third to his relatives.
 This is an example of real faith coming face-to-face with the reality of the love of possessions.
 Abu Talha’s heart was strong enough and his faith was real enough to be able to combat this love of worldly possessions.

 Another example comes from Suhaib Rumi, a disciple who lived in Makkah.
 When he was about to migrate to Madinah with his family and camels laden with his goods, the people of Makkah stopped him from leaving the city.
 They said to him “you can leave, however you cannot take with you, your wife, children and these possessions.
 They must remain in Makkah.”
 Here again the reality came face-to-face with the reality of faith, the reality of Islam, the reality of the love of God.
 Could Suhaib face this new challenge?
 History bears witness that he walked past all these things, leaving them behind and migrated to the great city of Madinah to be close to the messenger (peace be upon him).